Afraz496/dsr_virscan_pres/README.md

-# Data Science Rounds: LLMs
+# Data Science Rounds: VirScan

-This repository consists of all the work done on the DSR talk: "LLMs" for the DSR in November 2025.
+This repository consists of all the work done on the DSR talk: "VirScan" for the DSR in November 2025.